Chris-gme-DM/TowerUp/README.md

 + InteractionManager + Was at one point a functional Collector of possible Interactable and scaled to a point in which thinks like "Hack through certain walls", "Grappling Hook Points" , [insert many ideas]... but i wrongfully accused this to be the source of my
   Interaction problem and reduced my work to ashes and implemented the easiest form of the interaction manager i can think of.
 Interactables are ScriptableObjects now.
 Boring.
 Sorry, I needed this.
 + Objects + Spent days to work out the objects in blender, unwrapped UV-Maps, exported those into the project and Substance Painter.
 I don't think i used any special techniques for this.
 + Leveldesign + A bit late, and it shows.
 I was exhausted and frankly out of my comfort zone.
 I had several sections of any given Level in mind.
+  Since i needed  a lot of objects of the same prefab, i scripted an Editor Script "ArrayModifier" with the help of Gemini.
+The way this works: you create a new empty object on the floor you want it to originate, since the floors give a base height to all objects   on the given floor.
+Place the origin in the position you want objects to originate from.
+Add the ArrayModifier Script.
+Place a prefab or object you want to array in the slot. adjust the settings until you are satisfied with the array.
+Remove the ArrayModifier     Script to "apply" the Modifier.
+Do not use the arrayableObejects prefab.

++++ Thanks for playing the Demo and let me know what you think of it +++